ashrithssreddy/statistics-toolkit/README.md

-# statistics_toolkit
+# Statistics Toolkit
-"A comprehensive collection of statistical code snippets, probability distributions, hypothesis testing methods, visualization techniques, and learning resources for data analysis and inference."
+A comprehensive collection of Applied Statistics code snippets, Probability Distributions and Hypothesis Testing Methods for Analysis and Inference.